 How to Apply for Affiliated Programs

-Students interested in affiliated programs should complete the steps outlined on this page, which include action items in the MyAbroad portal and the affiliate provider’s website.
-Some affiliates are quite competitive.
-Admissions decisions are typically confirmed within two weeks after the application deadline.
+Students interested in affiliated programs should complete the steps outlined on this page, which include action items in the MyAbroad portal and on the affiliate provider’s website.
+Admissions decisions are typically confirmed within two weeks after the application deadline has passed.
+Your Program Coordinator begins reviewing applications the semester before your program abroad begins.

 How to Apply